Krish00i7/Krish00i7/README.md

 ## 👨‍💻 About Me

-I'm **Krishnakumar M**, a Computer Science student with a strong interest in full-stack web development and data analytics.
-I enjoy building end-to-end web applications — from designing intuitive front-end experiences to architecting reliable back-end systems and APIs.
-Alongside development, I have a keen interest in data — analyzing patterns, building dashboards, and deriving insights that drive better decisions.
-I'm passionate about writing clean, purposeful code and continuously improving my problem-solving skills through real-world projects.
+I'm Krishnakumar M, a Computer Science student with a strong interest in Data Analytics and AI Engineering.
+I enjoy working with data — cleaning, analyzing, and building pipelines that turn raw information into meaningful insights.
+Recently I've been diving deep into LLMs and RAG systems — building end-to-end pipelines using LangChain, ChromaDB, and Typesense that enable intelligent document querying and contextual question answering.
+I'm passionate about understanding how things work under the hood, writing clean purposeful code, and continuously building real projects that sharpen my skills.

 ---